Implant-Retained Dentures Overview

 It is difficult to enjoy life to the fullest when you are missing teeth.
 A full set of strong, stable teeth is essential to eating, speaking, and smiling.
 Missing teeth can negatively impact your appearance as well as your self-confidence.
 Dentures are designed to replace a full arch of missing teeth.
-Unlike traditional dentures, implant-supported dentures will not slip out of place, or cover the roof of the patient’s mouth.
+Unlike traditional dentures, implant-supported dentures will not slip out of place, or cover the roof of the patient's mouth.
 Implant-supported dentures allow men and women to fully enjoy the taste and texture of food, and enunciate when speaking without the risk of the dentures slipping out of place.
-At your initial consultation, Plano, TX aesthetic restorative dentist, Dr. Ron Bosher, will discuss the options available, and help determine an appropriate treatment plan to attain the best results.
+At your initial consultation, one of our New York area aesthetic restorative dentists will discuss the options available, and help determine an appropriate treatment plan to attain the best results.

 Implant retained dentures are a procedure that takes place in several phases.
-The process begins when Dr. Bosher takes impressions and a 3-D scan of the mouth.
+The process begins when our dentists take impressions and a 3-D scan of the mouth.
 During a consultation with the oral surgeon, a treatment plan is mapped out to attain the best position for the implants.
 During the surgical appointment, the implants are placed, as well as the new denture.
-Once the implants have solidified, usually 4-5 months later, Dr. Bosher refits the denture and attaches them to the implants to ensure they fit properly and are secure.
+Once the implants have solidified, usually 4-5 months later, our dentists refit the denture and attaches them to the implants to ensure they fit properly and are secure.
 The entire implant retained denture process could take 6-8 months or longer to complete.

 The average cost for implant retained dentures is between $3,900-$8,000 per arch, plus implants.
 Dental insurance may cover a portion of this cost.
 We will discuss payment options and cover all insurance benefits with you during the treatment consultation.